A Make-Ahead Thanksgiving (and Timeline)

 • Fridge Clean-Out – To make space for all the holiday foods and leftovers, it feels great to start the week with a totally clean fridge slate.

-• Grocery Run – I like to do a big grocery run on Sunday before the holidays.
-There will always be a few things you need to get later in the week, but most of the big items can be purchased over the weekend.
+• Grocery Run – Do a big grocery run on Sunday.
+There will always be a few fresh items that you need to get later in the week, but most of the big items can be purchased over the weekend.

 • Set out Serving Plates – Choose and wash serving plates for everything you plan to cook.
 I keep most of these larger dishes in the basement, so I make a sticky note for each dish and then carry the pile of stickies around with me as I track down the dishes. serving dishes with lables